 Longevity requirements.
 One point that wades into policy realm.
 I don’t get how policy makers care about ever-stricter emission regulation for cars, but not about the wastage of critical raw materials and of energy by short lifetimes of cars and car parts, especially electronic ones.
 A car, including its electronics, that lasts five times as long has an 80% lower resource consumption of all raw materials even in the absence of recycling.
 And such a lifetime is not unrealistic, as demonstrated by commercial trucks.
 Tesla’s CEO Elon Musk is on record for saying that “Model 3 drive unit and body is designed like a commercial truck for a million mile life.” (source).
 Even in case the average Tesla Model 3 cannot live up to that – this is the direction to go, and this is what policy makers must tell automakers so they will tell their engineers.
 The price for a new vehicle may rise, but the resale price will also be higher – so first-hand owners will not care, and second-hand owners will be thankful for a more reliable vehicle.

-That’s enough of tech proposals, and surely better tech will not get us out of this nightmare alone.
-It rather seems to me that the whole value system of our current culture is at fault, enabling such a poor creation and experience as with today’s cars.
-For that, I leave you with a quote from "Zen and the Art of Motorcycle Maintenance” for now (actually the most-sold philosophy book of all time).
-We’ll explore the implications on cars in a future piece together.
+That’s enough of tech proposals, because surely better tech alone will not get us out of this nightmare.
+It rather seems to me that the whole value system of our current culture is at fault, enabling such a poor creation and experience as that of today’s cars.
+I leave you with a quote from "Zen and the Art of Motorcycle Maintenance” for now (actually the most-sold philosophy book of all time).
+We can explore the implications on cars together.

 “[J]ust stare at the machine.
 There’s nothing wrong with that.
 Just live with it for a while.
 Watch it the way you watch a line when fishing and before long, as sure as you live, you’ll get a little nibble, a little fact asking in a timid, humble way if you’re interested in it.
 That’s the way the world keeps on happening.
 Be interested in it.”